 For example: last week was the fourth week of January.
 It’s definitely winter here, and yeah, it gets cold.
 We’re used to it.
 The weekend before we got a snowstorm—only our second significant snowfall of the season so far—and after that storm, a cold front came through.
 IT WAS TWO DEGREES ON MONDAY.
 THAT’S TWO DEGREES MORE THAN ZERO DEGREES.

-Now I’m sure most New Englanders think they have thick sick and can withstand chilly temperatures.
+Now I’m sure most New Englanders think they have thick skin and can withstand chilly temperatures.
 But you also have to take into account the wind and the “feels like” temperature.
 It was at least ten degrees below zero.
 It was COLD.

 On Thursday, it rained all day.
 I’ll let you guess what the temperature was.